 If there is a statement on the paper about it being 100% post recycled or eco-friendly, there is a very good chance it is printed with soy ink.
 The newspaper industry used soy ink since 1979 and since soy ink is considered 'green', it has been the industry standard for consumer product packaging as we move towards healthier, 'greener' lifestyles.

 Soy is commonly used in a number of foods and over a hundred other ingredients and unexpected products.
 For those with soy allergies, knowing which products contain soy is half the battle.
 Since 1997, when soy ink was first introduced in Iowa's newspaper, The Gazette, the 'success' of soy ink (because of its cost and 'positive effect on the environment') made it a staple for newspaper printing.
 Soy ink became so popular during the past couple of decades that The National Soy Ink Information Center was closed in 2005 because they no longer needed to promote it.

 Since soy oil is the primary ingredient in colored and black inks, it causes hand eczema and contact dermatitis in people with severe soy allergies.

 Not only do soy allergy sufferers need to be aware of soy ink in newspaper and magazines, but it also turns out that at least 20% of flexographic ink is soy protein (the part of soy that can cause fatal allergic reactions like anaphylactic shock).
 Flexography is used to print packaging materials such as cereal boxes and other cardboard packaging.

 If you suspect soy allergy is the cause of your newspaper allergy reactions, see a board certified allergist to test for soy allergy.
-If you are diagnosed, be aware that although it is a major lifestyle change, you can still live an amazing life; the key to managing soy allergy or any allergy is education, protective steps prior to handling or avoidance altogether.
+If you are diagnosed, the key to managing soy allergy or any food allergy is education and avoidance.